zacharopoulou/microT-CNN/README.md

 The tool is freely available under the MIT license.
 If you use microT-CNN in your research, please cite:
 ""

-microT-CNN was funded by “ELIXIR-GR: ... " !!!!
+microT-CNN was funded by "HERE"

+Is free to use under MIT licence, please cite: "HERE"

 ![Figure2](https://github.com/zacharopoulou/microT-CNN/assets/44471936/a863ba3f-2d1c-49c4-8534-da6edbd8913f)

 ## Installation